hewison-chris/agora-cl-docs/website/docs/contribute/contribution-guidelines.md

 #### Adding dependencies

-If you want to add a new dependency to Prysm, please adhere to the guidelines found in our [DEPENDENCIES.md](https://github.com/prysmaticlabs/prysm/blob/master/DEPENDENCIES.md) document.
+If you want to add a new dependency to Agora-cl, please adhere to the guidelines found in our [DEPENDENCIES.md](https://github.com/prysmaticlabs/prysm/blob/master/DEPENDENCIES.md) document.

 ### Contributing to the Ethereum consensus API

-The Ethereum consensus API implemented by Prysm is maintained as a separate repository than Prysm.
+The Ethereum consensus API implemented by Agora-cl is maintained as a separate repository than Agora-cl.
 You can read more about how to contribute specifically to the API [here](/docs/how-prysm-works/prysm-public-api#contributing).

 ### Making your first contribution